damlakayikci/Image-Processing-w-Python/README.md

 # Operations-with-images

-🌁 PPM image operations icluding 7 different filters (like black/white filter and so on)
+🌁 PPM image operations with 7 different filters (like black/white filter and so on)

 For example